Updated November 2017

 Myth: The ACA has had a negative effect on employment and the economy.

 Fact: Obamacare has not been around long enough to gauge long-term economic impact.

 It should be noted that the employment rate has actually improved significantly since the passage of the ACA in 2010.
-As of October 2016, unemployment is down to 5 percent nationwide.
-Whether that drop has anything to do with Obamacare remains to be seen, but the new law seems not to have affected the economy as has been predicted continuously since its passage.
+As of October 2017, unemployment is down to 4.1 percent nationwide.
+Whether that drop has anything to do with Obamacare isn’t clear, but the new law seems not to have affected the economy as has been predicted continuously since its passage.